 How to claim property when you’re not on the deed

 If you’re not on the deed and your spouse was the sole owner, you’ll need to go through probate, a legal process of administering someone’s estate after they die.
-It can take between six and 12 months.
+According to GOV.UK’s probate guidance, you’ll usually get the grant of probate or letters of administration within 12 weeks of submitting your application, though the overall process of administering the estate can take six to 12 months.

-1. Apply for probate: You’ll need to get a grant of representation from the probate registry.
+Apply for probate: You’ll need to get a grant of representation from the probate registry.
+You can apply for probate online or by post.

 What happens to jointly owned property?

-If you owned the property as joint tenants, it automatically passes to you as the surviving spouse.
+If you owned the property as joint tenants, it automatically passes to you as the surviving spouse under the right of survivorship.
 You’ll need to inform the Land Registry, but it’s a straightforward process.

 If you were tenants in common, your spouse’s share becomes part of their estate.
 You’ll need to go through probate to inherit the shares, or whatever portion of the shares is applicable to you, unless the Will leaves it to you in full.